RockitBootcamp/Phoenix-Admin/Tech Interview Questions/Front-end.md

 - Workflow: Git, GitHub, Bower, NPM, and Gulp

-> Note that the question in each section are ordered from easiest to most difficult to help you gauge student skill
+> **Note that the question in each section are ordered from easiest to most difficult to help you gauge student skill level**

 # JavaScript / jQuery

-### It terms of the DOM, what is the difference between a class and an ID
-- IDs should only be used once per page
-- Classes can be used multiple times per page
-- When writing CSS selectors, it's generally encouraged to use class names over IDs for lower CSS specificity.
-Lower specificity is desired
+### Why is Style Consistency so important?

+- Makes code more uniform
+- Easier to read
+- Easier to maintain
+- Reduces bike-shedding if a team follows a style guide (bonus)

 ### What is JSON and why is it significant?

 - JSON stands for JavaScript Object Notation
 - It's significant because it can transmit data over HTTP with a smaller filesize than most other mediums (like XML)
 - It is commonly used for AJAX when front-end JavaScript wishes to request data from the server